FlashCC112/roblox-free-ugc-sniper/README.md

 Click on code > download zip.
 This will download the program as a .zip file after that unpack the installed limited sniper into a directory of choice.

 ### Step 3
-You need to put in your roblox cookie into the cookie.txt file.
+You need to put in your roblox cookie into the config.json file.

 First install this repository: https://github.com/J3ldo/Roblox-Token-Fetcher
 Then open google chrome and click on the extensions button > manage extensions > load unpacked